mikehosmar/syncstart/README.rst

     options:
-      -h, --help            show this help message and exit --version             show program's version number and exit -t TAKE, --take TAKE  Take X seconds of the inputs to look at. (default: 20) -s, --show            Turn off "show diagrams", in case you are confident.
+      -h, --help            show this help message and exit --version             show program's version number and exit -v, --video           Compare video streams. (audio is default) -b BEGIN, --begin BEGIN
+                            Begin comparison X seconds into the inputs. (default: 0) -t TAKE, --take TAKE  Take X seconds of the inputs to look at. (default: 20) -n, --normalize       Normalizes audio/video values from each stream.
-      -n, --normalize       Turn on normalize.
-It turns on by itself in a second pass, if sampling rates differ.
-      -d, --denoise         Turns on denoise, as experiment in case of failure.
+      -d, --denoise         Reduces audio/video noise in each stream.
       -l LOWPASS, --lowpass LOWPASS
-                            lowpass, just in case, because like with manual sync'ing, the low frequencies matter more.
-0 == off. (default: 0)
+                            Audio option: Discards frequencies above the specified Hz, e.g., 300.
+0 == off (default) -c, --crop            Video option: Crop to 4:3.
+Helpful when aspect ratios differ.
+      -s, --show            Turn off "show diagrams", in case you are confident.
+      -q, --quiet           Suppresses standard output except for the CSV result.
+Output will be: file_to_advance,seconds_to_advance

 DESCRIPTION